msyamkumar/cs220-f21-projects/p12/README.md

 ```python
 rankings["Country"].value_counts()
 ```
 would output a pandas **Series** with the indexes being the country names and value being the number of times each country has featured in the `rankings` DataFrame.
 You can find the documentation [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.value_counts.html).
 You can adapt this code to find the number of institutions from each country that features in the year 2020-2021.

+**Hint:** You can extract indices of a Series s, by specifying s.index

 ---
 ### BeautifulSoup